 That fall, I began teaching in the middle school and the first week of school, we took a class trip to Catalina Island, which was a perfect way to get to know my students.
 My first few years in the middle school where exhilarating, enlightening, and exhausting.
 I learned so much about becoming an effective teacher from my colleagues Robin and James, and Heidi’s feedback that first year was invaluable.
 At that time, I had inherited a terrible set of middle school science text books that did not include any materials or instructions for how to do labs or hands-on activities.
 I asked other science teachers what they were doing, I researched online.
 I attended conferences and went to workshops focused on middle school science.
 I had also been reading the works of Dewey and Piaget and thinking about how to apply their philosophies to older children.
 Eventually, I found a curriculum that I believed fit Waverly’s philosophy perfectly.
 I was very nervous when I approached Heidi about purchasing the curriculum for the middle school because it was very expensive.
 Not only was Heidi supportive of adopting the curriculum, she has encouraged me to attend professional development that has allowed me to implement the curriculum more effectively.

 This is just one reason why working at Waverly has been my dream job.
 There are many other reasons.
 Waverly students are kind, polite, caring, respectful, and eager to learn.
 Even after they leave the middle school, we can maintain a relationship, since most of them move on to our high school next door.
 Waverly parents are supportive, generous, and so positive.
-They chaperone field trips and dances, organize incredible events like the Winter Faire and Silent Auction, and have really transformed the farm over the last decade.
+They chaperone field trips and dances, organize incredible events like the Winter Gift Faire and Silent Auction, and have really transformed the farm over the two decades.
 Furthermore, Heidi and the administration have given me tremendous support as I have become a parent and require more flexibility in my schedule.
 My colleagues are incredible educators and teach their students so much more than their particular subjects.
 As a teacher, I can’t imagine being a part of a more caring and respectful community.
 In the intervening years, a handful of those Leafseekers have grown up and graduated from the high school at Waverly.
 When they passed through seventh and eighth, their personalities were much as they were in first and second grade, but their intellectual and emotional growth during those two years was incredible to watch.
 I feel the same about every group of students I’ve taught in the middle school, which is why I particularly love teaching this age group.
-Now, some of those Leafseekers are young men and women who have graduated from college and are pursuing graduate studies or careers.
+Now, some of those Leafseekers are young men and women who have graduated from college, pursuing graduate studies or careers, getting married, and starting their own families.
 I feel so very proud of them and proud of Waverly.
 Just as my students have matured and grown into young adults, Waverly has grown as an institution in innumerable ways.
 I am so excited and honored to be teaching here another year.